Southwest Virginia: Geography

 The Appalachian Mountains have the most direct impact upon the geography of Southwest Virginia and are often credited for isolating its residents from the rest of the commonwealth.
 Southwest Virginia falls into the ridge and valley and the Blue Ridge portions of the range.
 Within the mountains, coal fields have been one of the sources of the significant economic booms in the region.
 The major river of the region is the New River, credited as the oldest river in North America.

 Flooding has been epidemic in the more mountainous areas, with major floods occurring about once every other decade with great loss of life and property.
 Such disasters have encouraged local precautions to prevent future problems, such as the Grundy Flood Control and Redevelopment Project, in Grundy, Virginia, a multimillion-dollar effort to protect the town from future flooding.
-This federally funded project moved an entire town up off of the river bank and, on a site blasted out of a mountainside.
+This federally funded project moved an entire town up off of the river bank and onto a site blasted out of a mountainside.